Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 `NullResource.LOCK()` implements locking on a `NullResource`.
 In effect, this means locking the name of the non-existent resource.
-When a `NullResource` is locked, it's temporarily turned into a `LockNullResource` object, which is a persistent object set onto the parent (remember that a `NullResource` is a transient object returned when a child object cannot be found in a WebDAV request).
+When a `NullResource` is locked, it's temporarily turned into a `LockNullResource` object, which is a persistent object set onto the parent (remember that a `NullResource` is a transient object returned when a child object can't be found in a WebDAV request).

 ### `UNLOCK`